-As the area heals, the implants are beneath the surface of the gums allowing the bone to bond with the titanium creating a strong foundation for artificial teeth.
-After the implant has bonded to the jawbone, your oral surgeon will uncover the implants and place small support posts (abutments) that protrude through the gums on the implants to provide stable anchors for the artificial replacement teeth (crowns).
-When the crows are placed, the abutments will not be seen.
+As the area heals, the implants are beneath the surface of the gums allowing the bone to integrate with the titanium, creating a strong foundation for artificial teeth.
+After the implant has integrated into the jawbone, your oral surgeon will uncover the implants and place small support posts (abutments) that protrude through the gums on the implants to provide stable anchors for the artificial replacement teeth (crowns).
+When the crowns are placed, the abutments will not be seen.
 In many cases, a temporary replacement tooth can be attached to the implant immediately after it is placed.

 If you have moderate to significant bone loss, you may benefit from having additional bone grafting done to ensure adequate support for your dental implant.

 The surgeons at OMS Nashville boast decades of combined experience and a long track record of impressive results.
 We take pride in our advanced technology, our technical know-how and our ample hands-on experience; we are specialists in our field and perform dental implant procedures regularly.
 Additionally, we offer convenient, accessible care through our multiple locations.
 We would love to tell you more about OMS Nashville and our commitment to patient care.
 Take a moment to learn more about our dedicated, compassionate team.